lightwave-lab/lightlab/docs/_static/installation/index.rst

 pyvisa
 ^^^^^^

     We rely heavily on pyvisa_ for instrument control.
 It provides a wrapper layer for a VISA backend that you have to install in your computer prior to using lightlab.
 This is typically going to be a *National Instruments* backend, but the pyvisa team is working on a new pure-python backend (pyvisa-py_).
 Refer to pyvisa_installation_ for installation instructions.
+If you need to install in ubuntu, see :ref:`ubuntu_installation`.

 .. warning::